Component-based Development

 </article>

-We've declared a twig block (not the same as Drupal's blocks), in which we are passing the card_content variable to print some content.
+We've declared a (not the same as Drupal's blocks), in which we are passing the card_content variable to print some content.
 The block on its own does nothing.
 Content will be rendered normally even if we do nothing with the block.
 The advantages of the twig block come when it's time to integrate the card component with Drupal.

 {% embed '@patterns/card/card.twig' with {